strace - trace system calls and signals

 - file

-- Trace all system calls which take a file name as an argument.
+- Traces all system calls that take a file name as an argument.
 You can

 think of this as an abbreviation for